DongYuls/DongYuls.github.io/_posts/2018-06-17-ftp-server-on-windows-tutorial.md

 ---

-Last Modified: 2018.11.07
+Last Modified: 2018.07.11
-This tutorial refers to <https://www.tensorflow.org/install>.
+This tutorial refers to http://frog-hindleg.tistory.com/118.

 ---
 ### NVIDIA Settings (Only GPU)

-TensorFlow GPU support requires an assortment of drivers and libraries.
-To avoid library conflicts, your are recommended using a **virtual environment with pyenv** (Linux only) after installation of Tensorflow GPU.
+You'll find many third-party software on the internet to build a file transfer server, but Windows includes an FTP server feature that you can set up without the need to resource to other solutions.
+Since FTP server can only write/read files and not control the whole system like remote desktop, using the default port 21 is OK.

 <br/>

-#### Hardware Requirements
+#### 1. Activate FTP Services

 - NVIDIA® GPU card with CUDA® Compute Capability >= 3.5.
 See the list of [CUDA-enabled GPU cards](https://developer.nvidia.com/cuda-gpus).